sylwiavargas/lifecycle-methods-workshop/README.md

 > Error: Maximum update depth exceeded.
 This can happen when a component repeatedly calls setState inside componentWillUpdate or componentDidUpdate.
 React limits the number of nested updates to prevent infinite loops.

 Oho.
 React doesn't like that.
 That's because `render()` is supposed to be a pure function, which means that every single time it should give the same return value.
 Also, changes in state trigger render and so you reach stack overflow, or infinite loop.
+Instead, put the initial one in `componentDidMount` or as a callback function to one of the DOM nodes.

 ---